$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Far-field state estimation: PGO

-Applying Alg. \ref{alg:arock} to solve for problem (\ref{eq:chord_dist}) leads to the proposed asynchronous distributed rotation initialization algorithm, as shown Alg. \ref{alg:dist_rot_init}.
-The local optimization problem (bring (\ref{eq:chord_dist}) into (\ref{eq:arock_opti})) in Alg. \ref{alg:dist_rot_init} is a linear least square problem, which is solved efficiently by using Cholesky factorization \cite{nocedal1999numerical}.
-We terminate the iterations when the change in the state being optimized is small, as shown in Alg. \ref{eq:chord_dist} line \ref{alg:stop_rot_init}, where $(\mathbf{\overline{R}})^t$ is the state after $t$ iteration.
-Moreover, to prevent premature termination, e.g., no data was received at the beginning, we also set a minimum number of iterations.
+Utilizing Alg. \ref{alg:arock}, we address problem (\ref{eq:chord_dist}) through our asynchronous distributed rotation initialization algorithm, detailed in Alg. \ref{alg:dist_rot_init}.
+The local optimization problem within Alg. \ref{alg:dist_rot_init} (converting Eq. (\ref{eq:chord_dist}) into Eq. (\ref{eq:arock_opti})) is a linear least squares problem, efficiently solvable via Cholesky factorization \cite{nocedal1999numerical}.
+Iteration termination occurs when changes in the optimized state become negligible, as indicated in Alg. \ref{alg:dist_rot_init} line \ref{alg:stop_rot_init}, with $(\mathbf{\overline{R}})^t$ representing the post-$t$-iteration state.
+Additionally, to avoid premature termination (e.g., due to initial data absence), a minimum number of iterations is also set.